crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/blocks_and_procs.md

 ## Yield arguments

-The `yield` expression is similar to a call and can receive arguments.
-For example:
+The `yield` expression is similar to a call and can receive arguments. 例:

 ```ruby
 def twice